ibm-cloud-docs/openwhisk/iam.md

 # Setting access policies
 {: #iam}

-When setting the permissions on an IAM-based namespace, all entities such as actions, triggers, and packages inherit the permissions.

-As the creator of a namespace, you do not need to set any IAM policies to view or work with your {{site.data.keyword.openwhisk_short}} entities.
+Access to {{site.data.keyword.openwhisk_short}} service instances for users in your account is controlled by IBM Cloud Identity and Access Management (IAM).
+For {{site.data.keyword.openwhisk_short}}, your {{site.data.keyword.openwhisk_short}} namespace is considered to be your service instance.
+Every user that accesses {{site.data.keyword.openwhisk_short}} entities in your namespace must be assigned an access policy with an IAM role defined.
+The policy determines what actions a user can perform within the context of the namespace that you select.
+The actions are then mapped to IAM user roles.
+If you created the namespace, then you do not need to set any IAM policies to view or work with your {{site.data.keyword.openwhisk_short}} entities.

-## Mapping IAM roles to {{site.data.keyword.openwhisk_short}}
-{: #user-roles}

-In {{site.data.keyword.openwhisk_short}}, namespaces are {{site.data.keyword.cloud_notm}} resources that you can use to work with IAM roles and policies for access management.
-All of the policies that you set for a namespace also apply to the {{site.data.keyword.openwhisk_short}} entities, such as actions or triggers, that the namespace contains.
 {: shortdesc}

 {{site.data.keyword.openwhisk_short}} uses both the Platform and Service management roles.
 You can set policies about who can create namespaces at the platform level, and use the service roles to manage interaction with the namespaces themselves.

-### How do I set IAM policies so that others can work with my namespace?
+## How do I set IAM policies so that others can work with my namespace?
 {: #iam_namespace_policies}
-In order for others to work with entities in your namespace, you must to set the appropriate [IAM policies in the UI](https://cloud.ibm.com/iam/overview) or the CLI.
+In order for others to work with entities in your namespace, you must to set the appropriate [IAM policies in the console](https://cloud.ibm.com/iam/overview) or [with the CLI](#cli-pol-set).

 The minimum Platform level access is Viewer.
 The minimum Service level access is Reader.
-For more information about Platform and Service level access roles, see the [Platform management roles](#iam_platform_roles) and [Service-specific roles](#service_specific_roles) sections below.
+For more information about Platform and Service level access roles, see [Platform management roles](#iam_platform_roles) and [Service-specific roles](#service_specific_roles).

-For more information, see [Setting policies through the CLI](#cli-pol-set).

 Want to learn more about IAM key concepts?
-Check out [the IAM concepts](/docs/iam?topic=iam-iamoverview#iamconcepts){: external} or the [Best practices for assigning access](/docs/iam?topic=iam-account_setup){: external}.
+Check out [the IAM overview](/docs/iam?topic=iam-iamoverview){: external} or the [Best practices for assigning access](/docs/iam?topic=iam-account_setup){: external}.
 {: tip}

-### How do I set IAM policies so that others can create namespaces in my account?
+## How do I set IAM policies so that others can create namespaces in my account?
+{: #iam_namespace_create}

-In order to allow other users to manage {{site.data.keyword.openwhisk_short}} namespaces, including creating namespaces, you must set the following access policies for those users.
+In order to allow other users to manage {{site.data.keyword.openwhisk_short}} namespaces, including creating new namespaces, you must set the following access policies for those users.

   * The user's **Platform role** must be set to Administrator.
 This policy applies to all resources of {{site.data.keyword.openwhisk_short}}.
   * The user's **Service role**  must be set to Manager.
 This policy applies to all resources of {{site.data.keyword.openwhisk_short}}.

-### How do I know which access policies have set for me?
+## How do I know which access policies have set for me?
+{: #iam_set_policies_me}
-You can see which access policies have been set for you in the [{{site.data.keyword.Bluemix}} catalog](https://cloud.ibm.com/catalog){: external} UI.
+You can see which access policies have been set for you in the [{{site.data.keyword.Bluemix}} catalog](https://cloud.ibm.com/catalog){: external} console.

-1. From the UI, click **Manage** > **Access (IAM)** > **Users**.
+1. From the console, click **Manage** > **Access (IAM)** > **Users**.
 Or, navigate to `https://cloud.ibm.com/iam/users`.
 2. Click your name in the user table.
 3. Click the **Access policies** tab to see your access policies.

 </br>

-### Platform management roles
+## Platform management roles
 {: #iam_platform_roles}

 The following table details the actions that are mapped to platform management roles.
 Platform management roles enable users to perform tasks on service resources at the platform level.
 For example, assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.